After a good 6+ weeks to test the UCAN product exclusively and extensively, I am happy to present a product review.

 After each morning run I take a packet of the UCAN with protein (1.98oz, 200 calories, 33g carbs, 13g whey protein).
 Usually I just mix the packet with water.
 I am a big fan of the chocolate flavor (mmm… chocolate!).
 After this I am often not hungry again for 3+ hours, which is good as I want to make sure I’m in fat burning mode for as long as I can be.

-So – do the math: about 350 or so calories per workout.
+Doing the math: about 350 or so calories per workout.
 Previously, I needed 400+ for breakfast plus several gels during the workout, plus a substantial post-workout meal.
 You’ll hear this testimonial from everyone else using the product, and I assure you it’s true.
 You’ll cut your workout-fueling-calorie needs in half, if not more, with UCAN.

 If you’ve been considering using the product, or are just hearing about it and want to give it a try, please comment below.
 I am more than happy to help with any questions you might have (you can email me too at nichole(dot)porath(at) gmail).
 If you at all relate to my weight/metabolism issues, or just want to stay fueled long into an endurance workout, please give this a try.
 It may change the way you fuel/eat in general – I know it has for me!!!